-The report, which provides both basic- and reference-level methods for the diagnosis of TB, is intended for use by laboratory experts.
-It will also be of interest to public health professionals in the field of global TB control, particularly those involved in European initiatives to foster progress towards elimination of TB.
+This handbook, which provides both basic- and reference-level methods for the diagnosis of TB, is intended for use by laboratory experts.
+It will also be of interest to public health professionals in the field of global TB control, particularly those involved in European initiatives to foster progress towards the elimination of TB.